ESGF/COG/source/manual/Home_Project_Setup.rst

 For help in using the wiki, formatting images etc, there is a list of web-based tutorials to help you get started.

-For live examples of customized ESGF home pages, see the ESGF Node @ NOAA/ESRL and ESGF Node @ NASA/JPL.
+For live examples of customized ESGF home pages, see the `ESGF Node @ NOAA/ESRL <https://esgf.esrl.noaa.gov/projects/esgf-esrl>`_  and
+`ESGF Node @ NASA/JPL <https://esg-datanode.jpl.nasa.gov/projects/esgf-jpl/>`_